El Espinar: Fauna and flora

 Bilingual sign located in southern San Rafael before entering the pine forest.

 The flora resembles pretty much mediterranean, but some deciduous trees also cover some areas within the local territory.

 The southern and the eastern mountains are peculiarly wooded mainly by Pinus sylvestris, but there is also a small cluster pine forest located by the secondary road between San Rafael and La Estación.
 The northern and western areas are less wooded by oaks forming the so-called dehesa and by grasslands.
 The mountains above 1,900 metres are wooded by shrubland as winter there is harsh and long, whereas summer is short and dry, which prevents almost any type of big trees.

 On the other hand, below 1,200 metres, there are some gallery forests, mainly by silver popla and ash, that follow the several streams that irrigate the whole area.
-There are some small decidious forests of Pyrenean oak, mainly south of the SG-500 road near the indoor swimming pool.
+There are some small deciduous forests of Pyrenean oak, mainly south of the SG-500 road near the indoor swimming pool.

 Wildlife is represented by many animals, such as roe deer, wild boar, badger, weasel, fox, Spanish imperial eagle, Eurasian black vulture and Graellsia isabellae.
 White stork and their nests are pretty common not only in the pine forest but also in the churches and other buildings.
 Some years when autumn and winter are warmer than average they don't fly south heading to Africa.

 The European cuckoos usually return every spring by mid-April, and they come back to Africa from late July to mid-August.
-Their beautiful song can be heard everywhere in the pine forest during the breading season.
+Their beautiful song can be heard everywhere in the pine forest during the breeding season.

 There are not dangerous animals, except for the lataste's viper and wild boar, but they only bit humans if disturbed heavily.

 Some nomadic Iberian wolf small groups have been seen in recent years, especially in the western meadows of Campo Azálvaro, but they don't approach the population centres as they avoid humans.

 There is a facility and visitor centre to spot scavenger birds located besides the SG-500 secondary road heading west towards Campo Azálvaro.
 The municipality is also famous for tourism focused on collect edible mushrooms, but the local law stated that anyone interested in it must pay for a permit fee.
 Wild camping is forbidden in the entire municipal territory.